 Tracking of pedestrians is of particular importance for autonomous driving as mentioned before.
 However, the identification of pedestrians remains difficult, especially because of false positives of detection systems.
-Andriluka et al. [11] address this problem with a joint detection and articulated human pose tracking formulation.
-They extend an existing person detector to a limb-based structure model and model the dynamics of the detected limbs with a hierarchical Gaussian process latent variable model (hGPLVM).
+Andriluka et al. [10] address this problem with a joint detection and articulated human pose tracking formulation.
+They extend an existing person detector to a limbbased structure model and model the dynamics of the detected limbs with a hierarchical Gaussian process latent variable model (hGPLVM).
 This allows them to detect people more reliably than approaches considering only one frame.
-In [12], they extend this idea towards 3D pose estimation from monocular images.
+Andriluka et al. [11] extend this idea towards 3D pose estimation from monocular images.
 In the first stage, they estimate 2D articulation and the viewpoint of people and associate them across a small number of frames.
 This accumulated 2D image evidence is then used to estimate the 3D pose with a hGPLVM.
 This approach allows them to accurately estimate the 3D poses of multiple people from monocular images.
 In combination with a Hidden Markov Model (HMM), these approaches can track people over very long sequences.

-6.2.4 Joint Detection and Tracking
+6.2.3 Joint Detection and Tracking

-While the typical tracking-by-detection approach assumes detections to be available, Dehghan et al. [154] and Tian et al. [653] propose to solve detection and association jointly with a network flow approach by learning a model for each target and modifying the graph to encode the assignment probabilities between the targets and nodes.
+While the typical tracking-by-detection approach assumes detections to be available, Dehghan et al. [156] and Tian et al. [664] propose to solve detection and association jointly with a network flow approach by learning a model for each target and modifying the graph to encode the assignment probabilities between the targets and nodes.

-Kang et al. [331, 330] introduce a tubelet proposal module that combines object detection and tracking for video object detection.
+Kang et al. [337, 336] introduce a tubelet proposal module that combines object detection and tracking for video object detection.
 A tubelet represents detections of the same object over consecutive frames.
 The performance is improved by first generating static object proposals as spatial anchors (e.g., from a Region Proposal Network) and then predicting the relative movements to adjust the anchors.
-Instead of propagating bounding boxes, Tang et al. [641] link objects in the same frame and propagate box scores across frames.
-In addition, per-frame proposals in [331, 330] are replaced by spatio-temporal proposals that are directly generated for video segments.
+Instead of propagating bounding boxes, Tang et al. [653] link objects in the same frame and propagate box scores across frames.
+In addition, per-frame proposals in [337, 336] are replaced by spatio-temporal proposals that are directly generated for video segments.

-Another line of work uses optical flow for feature aggregation in videos [791, 790, 789].
+Another line of work uses optical flow for feature aggregation in videos [803, 802, 801].
 The feature maps of nearby frames are warped according to the estimated optical flow and aggregated by learning an adaptive weighting.
 The motivation is to improve the detection of fast-moving objects which are hard to detect on some frames due to motion blur.
-A more efficient version is proposed by Zhu et al. [789] with key-frame selection, i.e., selecting frames or parts of the frames to aggregate.
-Wang et al. [691] also use flow at different levels, namely at the pixel-level by per-pixel warping and at the instance-level by predicting instance movements.
+A more efficient version is proposed by Zhu et al. [801] with key-frame selection, i.e., selecting frames or parts of the frames to aggregate.
+Wang et al. [701] also use flow at different levels, namely at the pixel-level by per-pixel warping and at the instancelevel by predicting instance movements.
 Then, the two levels are combined according to the motion pattern observed, e.g., by relying on pixel-level more in the case of non-rigid motion.
 To avoid expensive optical flow computation, Bertasius et al. [46] propose a spatio-temporal sampling mechanism based on deformable convolutional layers.

-Figure 6.4: Deep Learning for Tracking.
-The end-to-end learning method by Milan et al. [464] uses RNNs [563] for state estimation and LSTMs [295] for data association.
-Figure courtesy of Milan et al. [464] © 2017 AAAI.
+Figure 6.3: Deep Learning for Tracking.
+The end-to-end learning method by Milan et al. [471] uses RNNs [574] for state estimation and LSTMs [298] for data association. © 2017 AAAI.
+Reprinted, with permission, from Milan et al. [471].

-6.2.5 Deep Learning for Multi-Object Tracking
+6.2.4 Deep Learning for Multi-Object Tracking